The less sense everything else makes, the more sense that question makes. To me, anyway.

 If Charles Ingalls owed someone something, or made a commitment to a project, he honored it- even if it meant being inconvenienced or putting himself in a sometimes far less-than-ideal situation.
 Injury, near starvation, sleeplessness, loneliness, physical hardship, compromise of convenience and comfort… Honoring responsibility always stood far taller than avoiding inconvenience.
 That, too, is right.

 The few times in my life that I have gone against that notion are by far and away my most regretful.
-The part of you that entered into the commitment or took on the debt (financial, emotional or otherwise) should not be disrespected by the current, misguided version of you attempting to flee; personal safety and reasonableness considered, of course.
+The part of you that entered into the commitment or took on the debt (financial, emotional or otherwise) should not be disrespected by the current, misguided version of you attempting to flee; Personal safety and self-preservation considered, of course.

 If he crossed paths with someone that was down, Charles Ingalls helped them up- even if he may not have particularly liked them or even known them.
 And if someone he cared for was down, all the stops were pulled out to right the ship- personal convenience and comfort aside.

-The convoluted path of our progressive, modern world has undermined age-old tenets that set a bar so high that it has been able to fall this low and still be seen as acceptable.
+The convoluted path of our progressive, modern world has undermined age-old tenets responsible for setting a bar so high that it has now been able to fall this low and still be seen as acceptable.

 Our forefathers deserve both a pat on the back, and a cover for their eyes.